DragonStar3392/NekoBank-C/README.md

 PSS: Will appreciate if there are any bug reports, if not, the program is good to go.

+PSSS: Warning: It will only run/work on windows, sorri Mac users.

 Note: currently in bug testing stage.

 Changelog: